Employee Benefit Plans of the Future

 Another risk facing employers is soaring Long Term Disability costs.

-Another way of mitigating against soaring LTD costs is incorporating a Disability Management service to assist in helping to getting the employee back to work sooner and often before the employee makes an LTD claim.
+Another way of mitigating against soaring LTD costs is by incorporating a Disability Management service to assist in helping to get the employee back to work sooner and often before the employee makes an LTD claim.

 Your employee benefit plan can help save your company money and put more real dollars into your employees’ pockets.

-If a company is looking at cost of living increases, put a portion of it into a Health Spending Account.
-An HSA is a non-taxable benefit to an employee and is a 100% business expense to the company.
-As an example, instead of giving a 3% salary increase to an employee which is subject to the employee’s marginal tax rate, pay a 2% into a salary increase and 1% into an HSA which is not subject to income tax.
+If a company is looking at the cost of living increases, put a portion of it into a Health Spending Account.
+An HSA is a non-taxable benefit to an employee and a 100% business expense.
+So, for example, instead of giving a 3% salary increase to an employee who is subject to the employee’s marginal tax rate, pay 2% into a salary increase and 1% into an HSA, which is not subject to income tax.
 See the cost model below as an example of the net advantage to the employee.

 Strategy 4: Communication of Compensation Value

 The other best practice is to survey your employees to understand their needs and then create an action plan around the results.
-This should be something that can be facilitated by your benefit company.
+Again, this should be something that your benefit company can facilitate.

 Strategy 5: Innovations

 There should be value-added components to your plan that both employees and employers get value from.
-Examples of this could be having a specialty Accidental Dealth & Dismemberment carrier that has an element of critical illness insurance attached to it for around the same cost as regular AD&D insurance.
+Examples of this could be having a speciality Accidental Death & Dismemberment carrier that has an element of critical illness insurance attached to it for around the same cost as regular AD&D insurance.

-Another benefit could be the addition of “Workperks” which offers employee discounts of 10-50% for services they use and value daily.
-Services like restaurants, hotels, car rentals, movies, retail discounts and many more offers that can be used across Canada for 1,200 perks at over 6000 + locations.
-This something that can be included for pennies a day and yet yields tremendous value for the employee.
+Another benefit could be the addition of “Workperks” that offers 10-50% employee discounts for services they use and value daily.
+Services like restaurants, hotels, car rentals, movies, retail discounts and many more offers can be used across Canada for 1,200 perks at over 6000 + locations.
+This can be included for pennies a day and yet yields a tremendous value for the employee.

 On-line survey technology allows a company to facilitate an online survey to its employees and compile results and recommendations for improvement.
-This is like a secure, confidential and comprehensive suggestion box that can gauge the environment of a company and its morale.
+This is like a secure, confidential and comprehensive suggestion box that can gauge a company’s environment and morale.

-These are only some of the initiatives that are being incorporated into modernized benefit plans which will help ensure greater communication, satisfaction, cost sustainability and value in this very complex and vital part of your company remuneration strategy.
+These are only some of the initiatives incorporated into modernized benefit plans which will help ensure greater communication, satisfaction, cost sustainability and value in this very complex and vital part of your company remuneration strategy.